1989 NFL draft

-The 1989 NFL draft was the procedure by which National Football League teams selected amateur college football players.
-It is officially known as the NFL Annual Player Selection Meeting.
+The 1989 NFL draft (also known as the NFL Annual Player Selection Meeting) was the procedure by which National Football League teams selected amateur college football players.
 The draft was held April 23–24, 1989, at the Marriott Marquis in New York City, New York.
 The league also held a supplemental draft after the regular draft and before the regular season.

 Four of the first five players selected in the draft – quarterback Troy Aikman, running back Barry Sanders, linebacker Derrick Thomas, and cornerback Deion Sanders – would be inducted to the Pro Football Hall of Fame.
 Tackle Tony Mandarich, the only top five pick not inducted, is considered a draft bust.

-The 1989 NFL Draft also helped set a major precedent, as Barry Sanders was selected with the third overall pick despite an NFL rule stating that collegiate juniors could not declare for the draft.
+The 1989 NFL draft also helped set a major precedent, as Barry Sanders was selected with the third overall pick despite an NFL rule stating that collegiate juniors could not declare for the draft.
 Since Barry Sanders was selected as a junior, it has become an expectation for top college players to declare for the draft after their junior season; the rule disallowing collegiate juniors in the NFL draft was lifted by the next draft.
 Sanders, the 1988 Heisman Trophy winner, was allowed to declare early when Oklahoma State was found guilty of numerous major NCAA rule violations and placed on five years' probation in January 1989.

 Another precedent the draft helped set was how players were invited to the actual draft room.
-First overall Aikman selection was represented by Leigh Steinberg, who went with his client to the draft finding he was the only player there.
+First overall selection Aikman was represented by Leigh Steinberg, who went with his client to the draft finding he was the only player there.
 As years followed, more players began getting invited to the draft.